FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The RPKI allows the legitimate holder of IP address prefix(es) to issue a digitally signed object known as a Route Origin Authorization (ROA).
 This ROA authorizes a specific AS to originate routes for a particular set of prefixes {{RFC6482}}.
 It is anticipated that most Relying Parties (RPs) will combine FC-BGP with origin validation {{RFC6483}} and {{RFC6811}}.
 Therefore, it is strongly RECOMMENDED that an FC-BGP speaker only advertises a route for a given prefix in an FC-BGP UPDATE message if there is a valid ROA that authorizes the FC-BGP speaker's AS to originate routes for that specific prefix.

-If an FC-BGP router receives a non-FC-BGP UPDATE message from an external neighbor, meaning that the origin BGP speaker does not support FC-BGP, the router processes the UPDATE message as a regular BGP UPDATE message.
+If an FC-BGP router receives a non-FC-BGP UPDATE message from an external neighbor, meaning that the origin BGP speaker does not support FC-BGP, the router processes the UPDATE message as a regular BGP UPDATE message typically.
 In this case, it SHOULD NOT add its own FC segment to the UPDATE message.
 On the other hand, when the FC-BGP speaker advertises routes belonging to its local AS and receives them from an internal neighbor, it MUST add its FC segment to the UPDATE message if it decides to propagate those routes.
 Furthermore, if the FC-BGP router receives an FC-BGP UPDATE message from a neighbor for a specific prefix and chooses to propagate that neighbor's route for the prefix, it MUST propagate the route as an FC-BGP UPDATE message containing the FC path attribute.

 <!-- TODO: if an received UPDATE message contains AS_SET or AS_CONFED_SET, how can FC-BGP speaker processes that message.
 IN BGPSEC: the BGPsec speaker MUST remove any existing BGPsec_PATH in the received advertisement(s) for this prefix and produce a traditional (non-BGPsec) UPDATE message.
 What's more, in the mixed scenario, both AS_SET and FC path attributes are contained in one UPDATE message, how to process it.
 The second issue pertains to the aggregation of routes following the setting of the FC path attribute. -->